FriedrichAlvarez/WIE-are-Makers-RobotCars/Lesson 1 - Servo Motor.md

 *  Make it rotate slowly using `delay(30)`
 *  Make it rotate faster using `delay(10)`
-*  Try sweeping from 45° to 135° only
 *  Bonus: Try jumping to random angles with `random(0, 180)`

  Don't stress about perfection — explore and observe!